This is the perfect cake for a little girl’s party. This Petal Birthday Cake is pink, purple, and white and has the best design a mama can make.

 - 12 tablespoons unsalted butter (1 1/2 sticks), softened but still cool

 - 2 – 4 tablespoons milk

-- Set oven rack in middle position.
+- Set oven rack in the middle position.
 Preheat oven to 350F degrees.
 Spray three 8-inch round cake pans with nonstick cooking spray and line the bottoms with parchment or waxed paper rounds.
-Spray the paper rounds, dust the pans with flour, and invert pans and rap sharply to remove excess flour.
+Spray the paper rounds, dust the pans with flour, and invert pans, and rap sharply to remove excess flour.

-- Mix the cake flour, sugar, baking powder, and salt in bowl of electric mixer at slow speed.
-Add butter and continue beating at slow speed until mixture resembles moist crumbs, with no powdery streaks remaining.
+- Mix the cake flour, sugar, baking powder, and salt in a bowl of electric mixer at slow speed.
+Add butter and continue beating at slow speed until the mixture resembles moist crumbs, with no powdery streaks remaining.

 - Return mixer to medium (or high) speed and beat 20 seconds longer.
-Divide batter evenly between the prepared cake pans; using rubber spatula, spread batter to pan walls and smooth tops.
+Divide batter evenly between the prepared cake pans; using a rubber spatula, spread batter to pan walls and smooth tops.
 Arrange pans at least 3 inches from the oven walls and 3 inches apart.